getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

 3. sawNonDigit gate:

-    IdentBody matches sequences of identifier characters that may include digits, but the combinator additionally requires that at least one non-digit character appears in the matched span.
+    IdentBody matches sequences of identifier characters that may include digits (including as the leading character — Foi permits digit-leading identifiers like `1foo`, `5_value`, `1_000_000`).
+    The combinator additionally requires that at least one non-digit character appears in the matched span.
 Without this, a bare digit run would match IdentBody and shadow Number.
 This semantic predicate is not expressible in EBNF; the EBNF form above is a syntactic over-approximation.

+    The dual to sawNonDigit lives on the Number side: every integer- shaped number production carries a !IdentCont negative lookahead (Note 10) so that digit runs leading into identifier characters fall through to General rather than being prematurely captured as a Number.

 4. Reserved-set membership gates: